 Getting started in a new city, finding your way around and meeting new people can be really daunting.
 Luckily, if you’ve chosen to study in Newcastle, you’ve chosen one of the UK’s most welcoming cities for students.
 Not only will you be in good company with over 42,000 students across two universities, you’ll also get the opportunity to enjoy a host of welcome events during Newcastle Freshers Week.

 Newcastle Freshers Week will definitely be one of the most important parts of your university life.
 It’s the best way to get to know your course, the uni and see what the city has to offer you.
 Whether you’re studying at Newcastle University or Northumbria University, we’ve put together a quick guide to each Freshers Week schedule, and looked at some fun events happening in the city.

 Best of all, when you’re done exploring and socialising, you’re just a stone’s throw away from some of the best student accommodation in Newcastle.
 Plummer House is a private student accommodation with all-inclusive studios and private rooms in shared apartments with a prime central location.
 Enjoy exclusive facilities, get to know your fellow students in stylish social spaces, as well as relax, study or unwind in total comfort in the heart of your new city.
 With all that sorted, you’re free to enjoy Newcastle Freshers in style.

 Newcastle University Freshers Week 2023

-Newcastle has a reputation for being one of the friendliest cities in the country so it should come as no surprise that the university’s welcome week events take place throughout the month of September, with a separate Newcastle Freshers Week line up happening from Monday 26th September 2022 to Monday 4th October 2022.
+Newcastle has a reputation for being one of the friendliest cities in the country so it should come as no surprise that the university’s welcome week events take place throughout the month of September, with a separate Newcastle Freshers Week line up happening on Wednesday 18th October 2023.
 There’s expected to be food trucks, special events, guided tours of the city, fairs, live entertainment and so much more.

 Northumbria University Freshers Week 2023